Code Name: Wild Geese: Soundtrack

 The score of the film was composed by Jan Němec and performed by Eloy.

 Release

 The film was released in West Germany on 5 October 1984.

+The film was released in America in September of 1986 and grossed $600,000 at the US/Canadian box - office.

 Reception

 In a contemporary review, Kim Newman (Monthly Film Bulletin) noted that certain elements such as the surprise villain in the film were obvious while the action scenes mainly consist of Asian stunt men leaping out of explosions.